Kent State hosts Eleko and Eastern Michigan

 BOTTOM LINE: Eastern Michigan plays Kent State after Sisi Eleko scored 25 points in Eastern Michigan’s 69-59 loss to the Ohio Bobcats.

-The Golden Flashes are 8-2 in home games.
-Kent State is the top team in the MAC with 16.9 assists per game led by Dionna Gray averaging 4.7.
+The Golden Flashes have gone 8-2 at home.
+Kent State leads the MAC in rebounding, averaging 37.5 boards.
+Bridget Dunn leads the Golden Flashes with 10.4 rebounds.

 The Eagles have gone 0-8 against MAC opponents.
-Eastern Michigan has a 1-11 record against opponents over .500.
+Eastern Michigan allows 78.6 points to opponents while being outscored by 18.0 points per game.

 Kent State is shooting 44.0% from the field this season, 5.0 percentage points lower than the 49.0% Eastern Michigan allows to opponents.
-Eastern Michigan has shot at a 39.1% clip from the field this season, 2.0 percentage points higher than the 37.1% shooting opponents of Kent State have averaged.
+Eastern Michigan averages 60.6 points per game, 2.4 fewer than the 63.0 Kent State gives up to opponents.

-The Golden Flashes and Eagles square off Wednesday for the first time in conference play this season.
+The Golden Flashes and Eagles match up Wednesday for the first time in MAC play this season.

-TOP PERFORMERS: Jenna Batsch is averaging 15.3 points and 4.3 assists for the Golden Flashes.
-Mya Babbitt is averaging 2.4 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Jenna Batsch is scoring 15.3 points per game with 3.2 rebounds and 4.3 assists for the Golden Flashes.
+Mya Babbitt is averaging 12 points over the past 10 games.

-Eleko is averaging 19 points and 10.2 rebounds for the Eagles.
-Mackenzie Amalia is averaging 10.5 points over the last 10 games.
+Mackenzie Amalia is averaging 10.3 points and 5.2 assists for the Eagles.
+Eleko is averaging 17.5 points over the last 10 games.

 LAST 10 GAMES: Golden Flashes: 7-3, averaging 75.0 points, 37.4 rebounds, 16.5 assists, 4.9 steals and 3.1 blocks per game while shooting 44.2% from the field.
 Their opponents have averaged 63.9 points per game.